Glossary of Terms

 A material consisting of layered acrylic with an ABS Backing and a stone/resin compound.
 This material is known to be lighter, stronger, and more durable than cast iron.
 Read more about Acrastone...

 This bathtub type has several holes under it through which millions of bubbles are released.
-A gentle massaging experience can be had in this bathtub, unlike whirlpool tubs that use powerful jets for gaining the same experience.
+A gentle massaging experience can experienced from an air tub, unlike whirlpool tubs that use powerful jets for gaining the same experience.
 Air bathtubs are also known to use thermo-air massage.

-Also known as a skirt, Apron is the front side of a bathtub in 3-wall installations or alcove.
+Also known as a skirt, apron is the front side of a bathtub in a 3-wall or alcove installations.
+Apron front tubs are often purchased by homeowners with apartments or compact bathrooms because of its space-saving structure.

 This refers to a process wherein fragrances and scents are released to generate a kind of therapeutic reaction or response.
 Aromatherapy tubs are different in that they release essential oils of your type to help you relax during bath.